Blogs

 How to Dress for Cold Days on the Course

 As the weather changes in the United States and we say goodbye to summer’s warmer weather, it’s time to start pulling the cold weather gear out of the closet for the winter golf season.
 Colder weather on the course can drive some into hibernation but if you are a committed year-round golfer, knowing how to dress in your golf attire for the colder months is key.
 The main goal is having freedom and flexibility to swing and move around while simultaneously staying warm.
-Check out the following tips on the dress code for winter golf clothes to prepare for the colder conditions during these winter months;

 By wearing a base layer, your body can trap heat and keep it close.
 Long sleeve or short sleeve base layers might include moisture-wicking thermal shirts or poly-pro golf shirts that are specifically designed to trap heat.
 Long underwear works great under long pants and there are various active brands on the market that are designed for comfort during activity.